dpwickland/JointGenotyping_BW/README.md

 # JointGenotyping_BW
-Bash workflow for large-cohort joint genotyping using GATK on the Blue Waters supercomputer.
+Bash workflow for joint genotyping using GATK at scale of thousands of genomes on the Blue Waters supercomputer.